 The crucial work performed in our labs and in our communities accompanies—and complements—the achievements in our classrooms.
 Our graduate and professional programs provide unparalleled opportunities, from biostatistics to veterinary public health.
 Our Bachelor of Science in Public Health program has quadrupled since its start in 2012, giving more and more undergraduates a solid foundation for a career in public health.
 The Master of Health Administration program now sits at #7 on the U.S. News and World Report charts, highlighting the successful combination of academic and professional excellence, and a supportive alumni community.

-I look forward to engaging with our dynamic alumni around the world and deepening the connection with our community partners here in Ohio.
-I can’t imagine a better group of world-class faculty, exceptional staff, and extraordinary students with whom to set and carry out the strategic vision of the college for the next five years.
+I'm honored each day to be engaging with our dynamic alumni around the world and deepening the connection with our community partners here in Ohio.
+I can’t imagine a better group of world-class faculty, exceptional staff, and extraordinary students with whom to set and carry out the strategic vision of the college.

 I feel privileged beyond compare to be your colleague and serve as your third dean.
 There’s no place I’d rather be.
-Go Bucks!
+Go Buckeyes!

 Amy Fairchild, PhD, MPH